- The HCV RNA PCR test can show whether the hepatitis C virus (HCV) is present in your bloodstream.

-Results are usually available within a few days or, at most, a few weeks.
+Results are usually available within a few days or a few weeks at most.

 The HCV RNA PCR test is conducted through a process called polymerase chain reaction (PCR).
 There are two approaches to this process: qualitative and quantitative.

-This test is often used to make a hepatitis C diagnosis.
+This test is often used to make an HCV diagnosis.
 It confirms whether you have the virus in your body, but it doesn’t reveal how much of the virus is present.

-The qualitative test is often the second test that your doctor will use to confirm whether HCV is present in your blood.
-It often follows the hepatitis C antibody test.
+The qualitative test is often the second test that a doctor will use to confirm whether HCV is present in the blood.
+It typically follows the HCV antibody test.

-The antibody test lets you know whether your body is making antibodies to fight off an HCV infection.
-If your doctor gets a positive result from the antibody test, they will use HCV RNA PCR testing to confirm and measure the amount of HCV in your blood.
+The antibody test indicates whether your body is making antibodies to fight off an HCV infection.
+If you test positive for HCV antibodies, your doctor will use HCV RNA PCR testing to confirm and measure the amount of HCV in your blood.

-This method measures the exact amount of the HCV in your blood in international units per liter (IU/L).
+This test method measures the exact amount of the HCV in your blood in international units per milliliter (IU/mL).
 This number determines whether you have a high or low viral load.

-The quantitative test results provide an exact measurement of HCV in your blood.
+The quantitative test results indicate the exact amount of HCV in your blood.
 This number helps your doctor confirm whether you have a high or low viral load.

 Measuring your viral load before treatment allows your doctor to monitor your viral load during and after treatment.

 The viral load measurement doesn’t indicate how severe your HCV infection or cirrhosis is.
-Your doctor will need to take a biopsy (tissue sample) from your liver to learn more about how your liver has been affected by an HCV infection.
-Not clear on what cirrhosis is?
-Learn more about its connection to HCV.
+Your doctor will need to take a biopsy, or tissue sample, from your liver to learn more about how your liver has been affected by an HCV infection.

 If your results are:

-- Less than 15 IU/L: The virus is detected, but the amount can’t be measured exactly.
+- Fewer than 15 IU/mL: The virus is detected, but the amount can’t be measured exactly.
 You may need to return later for another test to see if the measurement changes.

 - Inconclusive: HCV RNA can’t be measured, and a new sample needs to be taken.